qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 ## Binary

 The **binary**
-statement is used for loading the data from another Qlik Sense app or QlikView 11.2 or earlier document, including section access data.
+statement is used for loading the data from another app or QlikView 11.2 or earlier document, including section access data.
 Other elements of the app are not included, for example, sheets, stories, visualizations, master items or variables.